solsoftware/capsula/tutorial.md

         button.setInnerHTML('Open');
         button.addEventOutput('click');
         div.hook.tie(button.loop);
-        var dialog = new html.Element('dialog'); // creates a part
+        this.dialog = new html.Element('dialog'); // creates a part in this.dialog
         dialog.setInnerHTML(message);
         div.hook.tie(dialog.loop);
         button.click.wire(this.clickHandler);
         div.loop.tie(this.root); // this is how div gets represented by the root loop },
     clickHandler: function(){
-        this.dialog.setAttribute('open');
+        this.dialog.setAttribute('open', null);
     }
 });

 var info = new ShowInfo('Have a nice day.');
-info.root.render(document.body); // let's put our capsule into the page body
+info.root.renderInto(document.body); // let's put our capsule into the page body
 ```

+Note that renderInto method allows you to directly couple the world of DOM elements with the world of capsules.

 Here, the click handler is created as a protected method of ShowInfo capsule, representing a sort of its internal behavior.